kemlyn/bowling/README.md

 ** Make sure you have ruby version 2.5.0.
 ** In your terminal run `ruby bowling.rb`

+## TODO

+### 10th frame

+If the player rolls a strike or spare in the 10th frame they can roll the additional balls for the bonus.
+But they can never roll more than 3 balls in the 10th frame.
+The additional rolls only count for the bonus not for the regular frame count.

+### Perfect Game

+A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
+The Perfect Game scores 300 points.

 ## Bowling Rules

 ### Strikes